specialsinger/Data_Visualization_Shanghai_PM2.5/README.md

 ###### Bao, Lin
 It works pretty well now and the overall performance has been improved.

+###### Castillo Rafael (Code Reviewer for Udacity)
+I agree with you and your feedback first chart is more exploratory than second chart and viewers can go up to the hourly data level in their data exploration.
+However I don't think first chart is as explanatory as second chart.
+In second chart it is clearly described the variability of air quality along the year, the trend is repeated year-by-year, while in first chart you can identify the relationship after an analysis of the curve, but the trend is far for being as clear as in second graph is.
+In this project it is requested your chart to be explanatory, rather than exploratory.
+So, second chart better adjust to the rubric requirements.

 ## Resource
 Thanks Hanson Wang who has helped me setting up the local web server through Windows IIS manager.
 And Thanks Bao, Lin, who has helped me on using nest function of d3 while handling the data to improve the performance.
 For the online resource reference , please refer to the file of reference.